 - Follow the regular admissions procedure. - Direct all correspondence to the International Student Advisor. - Submit the BCCC Statement of Financial Support and Address Verification Statement. - Submit to the International Student Advisor complete, official, and translated transcripts and support materials from all secondary schools and universities.
-(All overseas college transcripts must be evaluated by an accredited evaluation service.) - Submit proof of TOEFL score of 550 on the written, 213 on computerized TOEFL or 80 on the internet based TOEFL, if applying for Allied Health programs.
-International students living in the United States must apply at least 60 days before the beginning of classes.
+(All overseas college transcripts must be evaluated by an accredited evaluation service.) - International students living in the United States must apply at least 60 days before the beginning of classes.
 Those living outside the United States must make application at least 90 days in advance.

-International student applicants whose ACCUPLACER/ Placement tests scores indicate a need for improved English language skills will be referred to BCCC's English Language Institute.
-International students enrolled in regular BCCC programs or in the English Language Institute must maintain a full-time course load (at least 12 credits).
+International student applicants whose ACCUPLACER/ Placement tests scores indicate a need for improved English language skills will be referred to participate in BCCC's English Language instruction courses.
+International students enrolled in regular BCCC programs or in the English Language instruction courses must maintain a full-time course load (at least 12 credits).

-VETERANS, RESERVE AND NATIONAL GUARD MEMBERS, AND DEPENDENTS

-Records and Registration Office Liberty Campus Main Building, Room 07 410-462-7777
+VETERANS, RESERVE AND NATIONAL GUARD MEMBERS, AND DEPENDENTS Records and Registration Office Liberty Campus Main Building, Room 07 410-462-7777